gowerrobert/StochOpt.jl/README.md

 More details on the methods can be found in [1], [2] and [4] <br>

+# Code Philosophy

+To provide en enviroment where competing stochastic methods can be compared on equal footing.
+This is why all methods are called by the same wrapper function "minimizeFunc" (or it's extension minimizeFunc_grid_stepsize).
+All performance measures such as time taken, test error or epochs are calculated by these wrapper functions.
+Each new method need only supply a *stepmethod* and a *bootmethod*.
+The stepmethod returns an update vector d which is then added to x_k to give the next iterate x_{k+1}.
+The bootmethod is called once to initialize the method.

 # Adding more data
 To test a new data set, download the raw data of a binary classifiction fomr LIBSVM [3] and place it in the folder ./data.